AkaiTsuki/machine-learning/README.md

 # machine-learning

-This repositary is for learning Machine Learning algorithms.
+This repository is for learning Machine Learning algorithms.

 ## ml-homework